Authors for Bookstores Campaign

-Such news is encouraging, but the fact remains that in the last 10 years, we’ve lost a third of our bookshops.
+In the last ten years, we’ve lost a third of our bookshops here in the UK.
 A third.
 That’s 500 bookshops.

 ALLi’s #Authors4Bookstores manifesto, proposes 21 easy actions which are within your power.
 Most of them will cost you little or nothing to carry out.
 And every time you do any one of them, you’ll be helping physical bookshops to survive.

 - Buy books!
-If you plan to buy a book, and have a bricks-and-mortar store near you, buy it there.
+If you plan to buy a pbook, and have a bricks-and-mortar store near you, buy it there.
 If the book you want is not in stock, they can usually get it for you just as fast as any online ordering service.
-It may not be cheaper, but you’ll be able to buy it with a clear conscience!
+It may not be cheaper, even allowing for saving the delivery cost, but it might well be.

 - If your books are stocked in a particular shop, add it to the list of stockists on your author website.
 To ensure they continue to be stocked, you need to drive a pull -through of demand: getting the books stocked is just the first part of the process.
 Don’t just list the usual Amazon affiliate links or whatever, which earn you peanuts in any case, and are more effective in fuelling Amazon’s empire than your bank account.
-(It will also score you a point with any local bookshop looking you up on Amazon – much better than if when they visit your website, they find you’re driving all your readers away from the high street to online retailers, like some evil Pied Piper of the book trade.)
+It will also score you points with any local bookshop looking you up online.

-- Remind people to support their local bookstore, shop local, or however you prefer to word it.
-If their local bookstore is not the same as yours, suggest they ask the proprietor to order your book for them.
-If enough people start clamouring for your book in any particular shop, it’s likely the proprietor will start keeping it in stock for as long as the demand continues.
-(Just make sure it is available through the standard bookshop distribution system by publishing your print books on Ingram Spark, as well as CreateSpace – you’ll find plenty of info on that score on the ALLi blog here.)
+- Remind your readers, followers, fans and friends to support their local bookstore, to shop local, or however you prefer to word it.
+Suggest they ask the proprietor to order your book for them.
+If enough people start clamouring for your book in any particular shop, it’s likely the proprietor will start stocking it for as long as the demand continues.
+(Just make sure it’s available POD through the standard bookshop distribution system by publishing your print books on Ingram Spark, as well as CreateSpace – you’ll find plenty of info on that score on the ALLi blog here.)

 - Resolve to visit your nearest bookshop whenever you are on the high street or at the mall.
 Become a regular face there, befriend the staff, and before you know it, you’ll find an opportunity to tell them about your book, even if you didn’t have any intention of selling it there.
-Don’t be shy of telling them about your book (or worse still, go in with a sense of entitlement).
-Most booksellers will consider authors premium-value customers, whether or not they stock your book, because you’ll be perceived to move in circles where reading is king and to have your own tribe of avid readers, to whom you’re likely to recommend other books as well as your own.
+Don’t be shy but definitely don’t go in with a sense of entitlement.
+Most booksellers will consider authors premium-value customers, whether or not they stock your book.

 - Support other authors’ events there.
-Whether or not you’re interested in the author or their book, it’s another way to become a familiar face and known supporter of the store.
-You’ll also pick up tips on how to run an author event (or not!) and might even gain a new author friend to add to your own network.
+It’s another way to become a familiar face and known supporter of the store.
+You’ll also pick up tips on how to run an author event (or not!) and might even gain a new author friend.

 - Keep track of the kind of events they hold there, which they’ll have carefully chosen to suit their clientele.
 See if you can dream up one of your own in a similar mould, either on your own or with indie author friends.
 Then go all-out to bring an audience with you, who buy books at the event, whether yours or others.
 Stage a successful event, and you may even get asked back for more – because each time they see you in future, they’ll have pound/dollar/Euro signs in their eyes, seeing you as an asset to their business.

-- If you’re staging local events elsewhere, show your support for the bookshop by inviting them – not to run a shop for you, but as a guest.
+- If you’re staging local events elsewhere, show your support for the bookshop by inviting them, perhaps to run a shop for you, or even as a guest.
 Whether or not they wish to come, ask for a stack of their promotional flyers or bookmarks to give to your audience to promote their bookshop.

 - If your local bookshop runs a festival, as many do, offer your services as a volunteer.
 Most festivals, small or large, rely on an army of volunteers to be financially viable.
-Volunteers tend to be either avid readers or aspiring authors, as I discovered when I was buttonholed by a small crowd of volunteers after the audience had left a talk for authors that I gave at Cambridge Lit Fest last year.
 It’s a great opportunity not only to score points with your bookshop, but to network with potential readers and make new like-minded friends.
 Do it enough, and the bookshop will start to see you as one of their ambassadors, which will make them more likely to be ambassadors for your book too.

 - If there are national or international bookish events going on that your local store is likely to engage in, you should also embrace them.
 If you a children’s or YA author, World Book Day provides a great opportunity to support our local bookshop by going in to be a resident author for the day, helping run activities for visiting children.
 If you’re a World Book Night book giver, you can designate your local bookshop as your pick-up point – an easy way to declare yourself as a passionate advocate of books and reading, rather than an egotistical author thinking only of his own book’s sales.